eTutor-plus-plus/dke-dispatcher/README.md

 ### Modules
 This section will detail, for every module, additional steps and configurations that have to be taken.
 Most configuration is externalized in the [properties-file](./src/main/resources/application.properties).
+The module-specific properties with the id *connUrl* refer to the name of the module-specific database.

 #### SQL and RA
 No further steps required.
 The configuration of the SQL-Module is managed with the following parameters: